 Training and Capital for Microentrepreneurs in Chile

-In many developing countries, the poor have limited access to financial services that could help them launch small businesses or other entrepreneurial activities.
+In many low- and middle-income countries, low-income individuals have limited access to financial services that could help them launch small businesses or other entrepreneurial activities.
 Researchers partnered with the Chilean Ministry of Social Development to evaluate a micro-entrepreneur training and cash transfer program in Chile.
 They examined the effects of business training and cash transfers on individual employment and income.
 The program increased total employment, income, and positive business practices.

 Context of the evaluation